wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 Start-VM $VM
 ```

-Hyper-V does automatically resume virtual machines if they host reboots.
+Hyper-V does automatically resume virtual machines if the host reboots.
 Shared folders require a remote connection, there does not seem to be a "direct" connection from guest to host using Hyper-V.

 ## Endless possibilities

 There seem to be endless options from an adversarial perspective on how to leverage this.
-I guess, people familiar with Hypervisor products can come up with more advanced attack scenarios even.
+Oeople more familiar with Hypervisor can come up with more advanced attack scenarios even.

 **Real adversaries likely have already customized and built their own virtualization products.**

 # Detection Ideas